misikoff/AIPI-531-final-project/README.md

 We use the MovieLens_100K data set.

+## LLM

+We use Open AI's LLM to generate the recommendations.
+The user needs to create his/her own API key.
+See the following link: <https://platform.openai.com/api-keys>

 ## Baseline recommender

 The baseline recommender is a recommender with a statistic recommendation: always recommends the "most popular film".
 Originally, to obtain the most popular film we thought it best to pick the film that was most watched among the users in the dataset.
 However, the resulting film, "The English Patient", actually never corresponds to the Ground Truth.